K-Torishima/K-Torishima/README.md

 ## Hi! there ✋
 ### I'm Koji Torishima📱
-- I'm working as an iOS Developer.
+- I'm working as an Mobile Application Engineer.
 - I really like mobile app development!

 <!-- ### Skills: -->